Zara-Tyrer/MERNproject-partA/README.md

 [Link to Figma Prototype](https://www.figma.com/file/goZeDczPJzsj4Fe6HBzmLs/Wireframing-(Copy)?node-id=0%3A1)

 The design of the application has a consistent colour scheme to communicate the brand on every page.
 Pink, black and white are the predominant colours used throughout the application as they reference the Bespoke nails logo, and therefore the majority of the application (images will be refined based on accessibility testing at a later date) will adhere to contrast requirements that ensure accessibility.
 The colour scheme is designed to appeal to the target audience with the design encompassing a simple and modern aesthetic to appeal to a younger demographic and to further aid with the navigation between pages of the application.
-As the images used act as a portfolio that is evidence of the highly detailed artwork in each product, it was important that the surrounding content design was clean and simple to invoke the connotation of an art gallery setting and furthur elevate the product.
+As the images used to act as a portfolio that is evidence of the highly detailed artwork in each product, it was important that the surrounding content design was clean and simple to invoke the connotation of an art gallery setting and further elevate the product.
 There is minimal information displayed on each page to ensure the user is drawn to the key purpose and functionality of each page such as completing a form.
 There are descriptive links with clear navigation to pages with more specific information, for example, the about/prices page which is a key piece of information a consumer may want to know.
 This aspect of the design is aligned with the user stories and flow within the application.

 ![homepage](/docs/homepage.png)

-The navigation bar is consistently displayed at the top and bottom of every page when it is rendered to ensure the user can navigate quickly throughout the entire application amd familiarity is quickly gained ensuring a smoother user experience.
+The navigation bar is consistently displayed at the top and bottom of every page when it is rendered to ensure the user can navigate quickly throughout the entire application and familiarity is quickly gained ensuring a smoother user experience.
 The landing page has a nail polish in the background to visually communicate the purpose and content of the application.
 There is a prominent order button designed to stand-out and direct the user to the shop, with the ultimate goal of the user ordering nails.
 This is strategically placed as the key feature on the homepage and clearly labelled so the user is aware of the action that clicking the button will invoke demonstrating content prioritisation.
-Colour and imagery is used to enhance space distribution to section the page and allow the user to note different features, for example purchase of gift cards compared to the lookbook where the user can see examples of the product.
+Colour and imagery are used to enhance space distribution to section the page and allow the user to note different features, for example, purchase of gift cards compared to the lookbook where the user can see examples of the product.

 The secondary purpose of the site is for the administrator to track the products, orders and queries.
 This is accessed via the admin login at the bottom of the homepage, this link is displayed in the footer as it is not accessible to Bespoke Nail clients but is easily found for admin users that will be aware of where it is located.